Oxidative Phosphorylation – Respiration Ep 3

 Oxidative phosphorylation

 The coenzymes NAD and FAD became reduced in the earlier stages of respiration by accepting hydrogen and oxidising another molecule.
-Now, reduced NAD and reduced FAD release hydrogen atoms.
+Now, at the inner mitochondrial membrane, reduced NAD and reduced FAD release hydrogen atoms.
 These split into a H+ ions (protons) and electrons (e), both of which have an important role.
-The electrons get passed down a series of electron carrier protein complexes which are found in the inner mitochondrial membrane.
-This is called the electron transport chain.
-Each time an electron passes to the next carrier, it loses some energy.
-That energy is used to pump H+ ions from the mitochondrial matrix into the intermembrane space against a concentration gradient.
-This maintains a high concentration of H+ ions in the intermembrane space relative to the mitochondrial matrix, so they can diffuse back down that concentration gradient (called an electrochemical gradient).
+The electrons get passed down a series of electron carriers which are found in the inner mitochondrial membrane.
+This is called the electron transport chain (or electron transfer chain depending on your specification).
+Each time an electron passes to the next carrier, it releases some energy.
+That energy is used to pump H+ ions from the mitochondrial matrix into the intermembrane space.
+This maintains a higher concentration of H+ ions in the intermembrane space relative to the mitochondrial matrix, so they can diffuse back down that concentration gradient (called an electrochemical gradient because the ions have a charge).
 The H+ ions diffuse through a membrane-bound enzyme called ATP synthase.
 This enzyme synthesises ATP from ADP and inorganic phosphate (Pi).
-It is the diffusion of H+ ions through the enzyme which drives the synthesis of ATP, and this process is called chemiosmosis.
+It is the diffusion of H+ ions through the ATP synthase enzyme which drives the synthesis of ATP, and this process is called chemiosmosis.

 Oxidative phosphorylation at the inner mitochondrial membrane